 GDPR for US Companies: Ongoing Compliance

-As you can see, this new EU data privacy regulation is going to touch on almost every aspect of your business.
-Fortunately, the implications of GDPR for US companies is going to have the same impact on all of your competitors’ activities.
 Your teams will need to work together on this common problem in a cohesive manner.
-Your whole organization will need to remain aware of the implications of GDPR even after your company has achieved compliance to maintain adherence to the law.
+The entire organization will need to remain aware of the implications of the GDPR even after your company has achieved compliance to maintain adherence to the law.
 More resources may need to be hired to deal with data subject rights, or indeed a full or part-time DPO may need to be hired.

 Some marketers are seeing the GDPR as an opportunity to distinguish their company’s value proposition from that of their competitors.
 It would be wise to start preparing the work now that could lead to your company building a sustainable competitive advantage in the market and avoid the reputational damage that could follow should your company be found to be non-compliant.